seahyinghang8/asst2/README.md

         }
     }

 and the program spawns the 2 threads.
-If Thread 1 executes `synchronized(a)` and then Thread 2 executes `synchronized(b)`, then both threads get stuck on the next `synchronized` statement.
+If thread 1 executes `synchronized(a)` and thread 2 executes `synchronized(b)`, then both threads get stuck on the next `synchronized` statement.
 In other words, they deadlock.

 FIXME (section about monitors, wait, notify)